csengineer13/homeside-code-kata/README.md

 - [ ] Task type(think about using this in #7 to create a structure that will us to plug in different actions or automations for each type)
 	- Think about pulling this out into a seperate table
 	- Investigate ways to use this field in step #7 as suggested...
+- [ ] Pull domain enums into their own tables (CRUD management later on?)